The Trial of God

 The Trial of God (as it was held on February 25, 1649, in Shamgorod) (Le procès de Shamgorod tel qu'il se déroula le 25 février 1649, first published in English in 1979 by Random House) is a play by Elie Wiesel about a fictional trial ("Din-Toïre", or דין תּורה) calling God as the defendant.
 Though the setting itself is fictional, and the play's notes indicate that it "should be performed as a tragic farce", he based the story on events he witnessed first-hand as a teenager in Auschwitz.
 The play was reimagined for television in God on Trial by Frank Cottrell Boyce.

 Background

 Historical background

 In introducing the setting for the play, Wiesel gives us an idea of the provenance of the din torah / trial concept: "Its genesis: inside the kingdom of night, I witnessed a strange trial.
 Three rabbis—all erudite and pious men—decided one winter evening to indict God for allowing his children to be massacred.
 I remember: I was there, and I felt like crying.
 But nobody cried."
 Robert McAfee Brown elaborates on this strikingly bleak description:

+To "The Jewish Chronicle", Wiesel gave a somewhat different description of the event, mentioning in the end that the term used in the sentence was chayav, "he owes us something", rather than ‘guilty'.